awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 # Replication with a MySQL or MariaDB instance running external to Amazon RDS<a name="MySQL.Procedural.Importing.External.Repl"></a>

-You can set up replication between an Amazon RDS MySQL or MariaDB DB instance and a MySQL or MariaDB instance that is external to Amazon RDS\.
+You can set up replication between an Amazon RDS for MySQL or MariaDB DB instance and a MySQL or MariaDB instance that is external to Amazon RDS\.

 **Topics**
 + [Before you begin](#MySQL.Procedural.Importing.External.Repl.BeforeYouBegin)